Language Requirement: None

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

-• A minimum of four years of college-level Japanese, or equivalent level of proficiency
+• For schools where classes are taught in Japanese, a minimum of four years of college-level Japanese, or equivalent level of proficiency

 • 3.25 GPA or above required for graduate students